Kids Experimenting with Science

 About 72% of kids can make it spin MORE than 10 seconds…

 Even George Washington couldn’t do this dollar pick-up trick!
 Tell the children you’ll give them each a dollar if they can pick it up from the floor.
 But there is a catch: They have to pick it up using your instructions.
 You’ll have fun fooling them with this easy indoor game for kids.

 You’ll need a dollar bill and a wall…

 Step 1: Have children stand with their feet together and heels up against a wall.

 Step 2: Put dollar bills on the floor 12 inches in front of their feet.

 Step 3: Tell them to pick up the dollars without bending their knees or moving their feet.

 It is impossible to do!
 Why?
 When you are standing against a wall, your center of gravity is over your feet.
 If you bend forward, you have to move your center of gravity forward to keep your balance.
 Since you can’t move your feet during this trick, you’re flat out of luck.
 But that’s better than being flat on your face!

-1. Take the string and tie the fork to the centre of the string/thread.
+- Take the string and tie the fork to the center of the string/thread.